DIVINE ANTIDOTE FOR DESPAIR

-Refuse to allow your soul to be cast down, depressed, restless, anxious, sad, or discouraged by focusing or fixating your mind or attention on what the devil is saying or showing to you through his agents, your present unpleasant situation, or your circumstance in the natural.
+Refuse to allow your soul to be cast down, depressed, restless, anxious, sad, or discouraged by focusing or fixating your mind or attention on what the devil is saying or showing to you through his agents, your dreams, your present unpleasant situation, or your prevailing circumstance in the natural.

 Like the Psalmist, when you find yourself in any seemingly hopeless situation, set your mind on God’s promises and preach to your soul, saying, “Why are you cast down, O my soul?
 And why are you disquieted within me?
 Hope in God, for I shall yet praise Him for the help of His countenance.”
 (Psa.
 42:5 NKJV).

 Hope in God is an effective antidote against depression, sadness, or discouragement.
 Therefore, always encourage your soul to hope in God regardless of your circumstances.